moveit/moveit_tutorials/doc/test_debugging/test_debugging_tutorial.rst

 Our CI runs in Travis and uses scripts found in the `moveit_ci repo <https://github.com/ros-planning/moveit_ci.git>`.
 These tests build and run various tests in various environments.
 Often something that works locally won't work in CI in a different environment.
 To troubleshoot a failure from CI it is useful to use docker to run in the same environment.

-For troubleshooting a specific travis test it is helpful to look at the .travis.yml config file and test output to understand what enviroment variables are being set in your test.
+For troubleshooting a specific travis test it is helpful to look at the .travis.yml config file and test output to understand what environment variables are being set in your test.

-Launch Docker Eviroment
+Launch Docker Environment
 -----------------------

 To start docker container for kinetic: